-The Water Authority's Board of Directors conducts regularly scheduled meetings which are generally held on the fourth Monday of each month beginning at 7:00 p.m. at our business office in Floral Park.
-A public notice is submitted to the local newspapers and libraries each month announcing the time and date of the regular meeting, as well as any specially scheduled meeting.
-In addition, a notice is posted at our office location, as well as on our website at www.wawnc.org, generally two weeks prior to the meeting.
+The Water Authority's Board of Directors conducts regularly scheduled meetings which are generally held on the fourth Monday of each month beginning at 7:00 p.m. at our business office in New Hyde Park.

+A public notice is submitted to the local newspapers each month announcing the time and date of the regular meeting, as well as any specially scheduled meeting.
+In addition, a notice is posted on our website at www.wawnc.org, generally two weeks prior to the meeting.